 - Interest Rate Risk.
-Our net interest income, lending activities, deposits, hedging activities, and profitability could be negatively affected by volatility in interest rates caused by inflation, recession and continued uncertainties stemming from COVID-19.
-Throughout 2021, the Federal Reserve maintained the target range for the federal funds rate established in March 2020 of a range from 0 to 0.25 percent, citing continued concerns about the impact of COVID-19 on markets and stress in the energy sector.
-A prolonged period of extremely volatile and unstable market conditions would likely increase our funding costs and negatively affect market risk mitigation strategies.
+Our net interest income, lending activities, deposits, hedging activities, and profitability could be negatively affected by volatility in interest rates caused by inflation, recession and other economic impacts stemming from a pandemic.
+Throughout 2022, the Federal Reserve increased the federal funds rate seven times by a total of 425 bps from the beginning of the year rate of 0.25% to the ending rate of 4.50% at December 31, 2022.
+The large and frequent rate increases have increased our funding costs and negatively affected market risk mitigation strategies.
 Higher income volatility from changes in interest rates and spreads to benchmark indices could cause a loss of future net interest income and a decrease in current fair market values of our assets.
 Fluctuations in interest rates will impact both the level of income and expense recorded on most of our assets and liabilities and the market value of all interest-earning assets and interest-bearing liabilities, other than those which have a short-term to maturity, which in turn could have a material adverse effect on our net income, operating results, or financial condition. - Trust and Investment Management Risk.
 Recent market volatility has adversely impacted the value of our assets under management.
 We derive a significant amount of our revenues primarily from investment management fees based on assets under management.
 As such, fluctuations in the equity and debt markets can have a direct impact upon our net earnings.
 A sustained decline in the value of the assets that we manage or otherwise administer or service for others, could have an adverse effect on related fee income and demand for our services.